dotlambda/metro-hd/website/content/pages/implementation.rst

        disable_window();
    }

-This is faster than using the :code:`page()` function, because fewer commands are send to the display.
+This is faster than using the :code:`page()` function, because fewer commands are sent to the display.

 In order to draw pixel-by-pixel and not only pagewise in the vertical direction, we wrote the :code:`drawsprite_px()` function: